 - County Nutrition Action Plan (CNAP): participation in goal-setting process, action updates, and quarterly informational meetings.

-- Membership on the Mendocino County Food Policy Council and HealthyMendocino.org steering committee.
+- Membership on the Mendocino County Food Policy Council, HealthyMendocino.org steering committee, and Community Health Improvement Planning team CHOW (ChildHood Obesity and Wellness).

 - Hosting dietetic interns and providing them with hands-on community nutrition management experience.

-Funds we bring into the county: $225,000 in 2-year SNAP-Ed grants (subcontracted to NCO Community Action from Mendocino County Health and Human Services Agency).
+Funds we bring into the county: $80,000 in CalFresh Outreach grants (subcontracted to NCO Community Action from Mendocino County Health and Human Services Agency) and other community grants.

 Number served: 2,700 low-income Mendocino County residents per year.